lentzi90/kube-ops/README.md

 version you want of all charts, and if needed run `helm repo update`.
 - Be careful what you wish for: pod disruption budgets won't stop nodes from going down, but they will prevent you from evicting pods!
-- `kubeadm` is supposed to support downgrading using the same method as when upgrading.
-Unfortunately, it does not seem to work well.
-It does not support planning the downgrade and applying it directly makes weave crash loop.
 - Backing up only etcd data and root certificate is not enough.
 Old secrets (tokens) will not be valid and cause applications to fail.
 (Kube-proxy is one example.)
-- Wordpress is sometimes unable to connect to the database while the master is down.
-This is due to coredns running on the master at first.
-If the pods are moved to some other node all applications continue to operate normally when the master goes down.
+- Coredns running on the master at first.
+This will make all pods loose DNS if/when the master goes down.
+If the coredns pods are moved to some other node (by killing them after other nodes have joined) all applications will continue to operate normally when the master goes down.
+- Vagrant may occasionally try to run the ansible provisioner for all VMs.
+If this happens, just `Ctrl + C` and start it again with `vagrant provision`.
+(You'll notice this by looking for duplicate tasks and output.)